mod-posh/Issue2ReleaseNotes/README.md

 ## Overview

-The "Generate Release Notes" GitHub Action is designed to automatically generate release notes for a specified milestone in a GitHub repository.
+The "Issue2ReleaseNotes" GitHub Action is designed to automatically generate release notes for a specified milestone in a GitHub repository.
 It collects all closed issues associated with the given milestone and formats them into a markdown file (`RELEASE.md`), categorized by issue labels.

 ## Workflow File